Existence and Regularity of Invariant Graphs for Cocycles in Bundles: partial hyperbolicity case: Appendix. A key argument in the proof of regularity

-In the literatures, each of the above types of the `spectral gap conditions' (or `bunching conditions') have been used, e.g. \cite{PSW97, PSW12,BLZ99,BLZ08} use (iv) (so (v) (vi)), and \cite{Fen74, Has97, BLZ98, BLZ00, LYZ13} use (iii).
-In our general settings, we can't succeed to use (iv) (so (v) (vi)) type of spectral gap condition to give our regularity results.
-However, our results will also recover some classical results when using (iv) (so (v) (vi)) type of spectral gap condition.
-This is not surprising since in classical setting the fibers are assumed to be uniformly bounded; now the case (ii) in (R3) (see below) can be applied.
-Note that for this case, what we actually need is that the Lipschitz functions are also H\"older.
+In the literature, each of the above types of `spectral gap condition' (or `bunching condition') has been used, e.g., \cite{PSW97, PSW12,BLZ99,BLZ08} use (iv) (so (v) (vi)), and \cite{Fen74, Has97, BLZ98, BLZ00, LYZ13} use (iii).
+In our general settings, we cannot use type (iv) (and so (v) (vi)) of spectral gap condition to give our regularity results.
+However, our results also recover some classical results when using type (iv) (and so (v) (vi)).
+This is not surprising since in the classical setting the fibers are assumed to be uniformly bounded; now case (ii) in (R3) (see below) can be applied.
+Note that in this case, what we actually need is that the Lipschitz functions are also H\"older.

 First, consider a special example as a motivation. \begin{exa} Let